centarro/commerce-docs/docs/v2/developer-guide/customers/addresses.md

 * Use the [*Default* address formatter](#the-default-address-formatter) to display addresses in country-specific formats.
 * Use the [*Plain* address formatter](#the-plain-address-formatter) to provide custom theming for addresses.
 * Use the [Postal Label Formatter Service](#postal-label-formatter-service) to use standards required for automated mail sorting.
-* [Multilingual Considerations](#multilingual-considerations) decribes how to override the language used to format addresses.
+* [Multilingual Considerations](#multilingual-considerations) describes how to override the language used to format addresses.

 ### The *Default* address formatter
 The Default formatter uses a repository of address format data (provided by the Commerce Guys Addressing Library) to format the display of an address.
 Google's [Address Data Service](https://chromium-i18n.appspot.com/ssl-address) is the data source for these address formats.
-The displayed format will closely match the ordering used on forms for entering the addresses. (*The Country field always appears first on forms, even if it is displayed last in the correctly formatted adddress.*)
+The displayed format will closely match the ordering used on forms for entering the addresses. (*The Country field always appears first on forms, even if it is displayed last in the correctly formatted address.*)

 ![Default address formatter display](../../images/address-display-1.png)